General Understanding of ISQua and Accreditation

 How do I become an ISQua EEA surveyor?

-If you are interested in becoming an ISQua EEA surveyor, please read the below carefully.
+If you are interested in becoming an ISQua EEA Surveyor, please read the below carefully.

-ISQua EEA core requirements for peer review surveyors:
+ISQua EEA requirements for peer review surveyors/individuals employed by external evaluation organisations:

-- Preferably have senior corporate management level experience in a health or social care provider.
+least 25 days of survey activity. - Should have senior corporate management level experience in a health or social care

-- Preferably have experience in standards development/revision or have participated in standards development/revision committees/groups with an external evaluation organisation.
+provider. - Should have experience in standards development/revision or have participated in

-Surveyors are expected to:
+- ISQua EEA Surveyors are expected to:

 - Commit to take part in a minimum of 1 survey a year;